 Before G and I decided at the beginning of the year to be more sensible with our spending, our weekday dinners usually meant a quick run to Panda Express.
 We both have a deep love for Chinese food and Panda Express combos have kept us deliciously fed especially on the days I was too crunched for time to bother with a homecooked meal.

-21 66 days for a person to form a new habit because after months of determinedly watching where our cents go, I could no longer stand the idea of paying almost $20 for two 2-item combos when I could easily whip up a fairly decent version at a small fraction of the cost.
+21 66 days for a person to form a new habit because, after months of determinedly watching where our cents go, I could no longer stand the idea of paying almost $20 for two 2-item combos when I could easily whip up a just as delicious copycat at a small fraction of the cost at home.

 - 3 tablespoons vegetable oil